 This idea just screams magical Christmas traditions!
 On Christmas Day or Christmas Eve, you can set up a hot chocolate bar with all kinds of add-ins.
 You can offer whipped cream, cocoa powder, marshmallow cream, marshmallows, chocolate chips and other goodies like cake and cookies.
 You don’t have to limit the menu to hot chocolate.
 Another idea is to offer herbal teas, hot cider and fancy coffee beverages.
 For the hot chocolate, it’s great to make it from scratch, but you can use packets if you prefer.

 20. Create an Advent Calendar

-You can prolong the Christmas spirit by creating a calendar or events, based on your kids’ favorite activities.
+You can prolong the Christmas spirit by creating an advent calendar of events, based on your kids’ favorite activities or if you’re Catholic, get an Advent Wreath.
 One good way to reinforce good Christmas behavior is providing small gifts for the 24 days prior to Christmas.
 These can be simple trinkets, reminders of a favorite activity that evening or recommendations of good deeds or chores to perform.
 Mix it up with a good deed to perform one day and a small gift the next.
 It’s definitely one of the most unique Christmas traditions on this list.

 21. Remember What Christmas Is All About

 It’s important to set aside family time to remember the story of the first Christmas as one of your simple Christmas traditions.
 You can read directly from the bible, discuss the story in your own words, read Christmas stories or have the kids act out nativity scenes.